amolnarfenton/Ruby/PLP4.md

 end
 ```

 ###Dangeling Else Problem
 The dangeling else problem refers to a scenario where there is an ambiguous else statement meaning you don't know which if statement it belongs to.
 To fix this problem, Ruby uses statement sequences as clauses.
-This means that the placement of the if and else statements combined with and end statement allows tou to determine what if statement the else is refering to.
+This means that the placement of the if and else statements combined with and end statement allows you to determine what if statement the else is refering to.
 An example of this is shown below:
 ```
 if sum == 0 then
     if count == 0 then